fims9000/XAI-CausalLayered/README.md

 ### 🔒 Medical Safety Disclaimer

 > **🚨 RESEARCH PROTOTYPE ONLY**
 > This multi-layer architecture is designed for **research and development purposes**.
-All medical-related outputs require validation by qualified healthcare professionals.
+All medical-related outputs require validation by qualified healthcare professionals

 ### 🎓 Academic License

 > **📚 RESEARCH \& EDUCATION USE**
 > This methodology is available for academic research and educational purposes.
-Commercial implementations require separate licensing agreements.
+Commercial implementations require separate licensing agreements

 ***